jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 It is perfectly fine to give a variable the same name as an existing function in Perl though this might be confusing.
 I.e. a variable named `$print` might look a bit too similar to the `print()` function.
 Sometimes though the choice of variable name is obvious: `$length` is often a good name for variables that contain the length of something, even though there is also a `length()` function in Perl (which we will learn about later on).

-As shown in the example above, variable names can contain underscore characters to separate â€˜wordsâ€™.
+As shown in the example above, variable names can contain underscore characters to separate 'words'.
 This is often useful and helps make things easier to understand.
 E.g.

 	$first_name  = "Keith";
 	$second_name = "Bradnam";

 Finally, you should be aware that (with a few exceptions) you can use spaces to make things clearer (or less clear if you so desire).
 The following lines are all treated by Perl in exactly the same way:

-	$dna = "ATGCAGTGA";       # one space either side of the â€˜=â€™ sign
+	$dna = "ATGCAGTGA";       # one space either side of the '=' sign
-	$dna="ATGCAGTGA";         # no spaces either side of the â€˜=â€™ sign
+	$dna="ATGCAGTGA";         # no spaces either side of the '=' sign
 	$dna    =    "ATGCAGTGA"; # lots of spaces!